dnxxx/releaseunpacker/README.md

     pip install git+https://github.com/dnxxx/releaseunpacker

 ## Warning
+This hasn't been really battle tested yet, there will probably be bugs.

 No checks are currently made to make sure the unpack was successfull.
 If an unpack fails without an exception the release dir will still be removed.